Our schools have let out for the summer, the weather is getting nice and it is time to get out and enjoy the great outdoors.

 In hot weather your body cools itself mainly by sweating.
 The evaporation of your sweat maintains your body temperature.
 However, when you exercise strenuously or otherwise over exert in hot, humid weather, your body is less able to cool itself efficiently.
 As a result, your body may develop heat cramps, the mildest form of heat related illness.
 Prompt treatment usually prevents heat cramps from progressing to heat exhaustion.

-Besides hot weather and strenuous activity, other causes of heat exhastion include:
+Besides hot weather and strenuous activity, other causes of heat exhaustion include:

 - Dehydration, which reduces our body’s ability to sweat and maintain a normal temperature.